adrianliaw/PyCuber/README.md

 ```
 ![alt tag](http://i.imgur.com/OI4kbn7.png)

-We also provided some useful tools to deal with Rubik's Cube algorithms.
+We also provided some useful tools to deal with Rubik's Cube formulae.

 ``` python